MerosCrypto/Meros/docs/Protocol/Handshake.md

 # Services

 The services byte(s) is a VarInt with a maximum serialized length of 4 bytes (28 bits).
 Bit masks are used to declare support for various functionality.

-- The lowest bit declares that the node is accepting connections via a server socket.

-Every other bit is currently unused.
+Every bit is currently unused.

 # Handshake